paul-carteron/happign/README.md

 coverage](https://codecov.io/gh/paul-carteron/happign/branch/main/graph/badge.svg)](https://app.codecov.io/gh/paul-carteron/happign?branch=main)
 <!-- badges: end -->

-The goal of happign is to …
+The goal of happign is to facilitate the use of Application Programming Interface from the French National Institute of Geographic and Forestry Information.

 ## Installation